MaxBranvall/GTACursor/README.md

 - The basic app that lets you change your mouse cursor to the infamous middle finger cursor that we all know and love!

+- **If a window pops up stating "Windows protected your PC" click "More info" and then click "Run Anyway".
+I promise, this app is not doing anything malicious.
+You are more than welcome to take a look at the source code :)**

 ## Installation
 - Easy!
     - Navigate to the release section over on the right hand side